 If any other researcher would like to research the same topic, s/he can make some changes to make this research broader and more genuine.
 The present study conducted quantitative research.
-Instead of quantitative qualitative research, research can be focused in future studies.
+Instead of quantitative research, qualitative research can be focused in future studies.
 The qualitative research will allow researchers to conduct fruitful interview sessions with the students from Bengali backgrounds to have all the information in detail.
-By doing this, important some insights regarding the topic will be explored.
+By doing this, some important insights regarding the topic will be explored.